lewoudar/scalpel/README.md

  that there are better asynchronous frameworks today.
 Note that this second point is not true anymore as I'm writing the document since scrapy adds support for [asyncio](https://docs.scrapy.org/en/latest/topics/asyncio.html)

- After having made this observation I decided to create scalpel.
+ After having made this observation I decided to create pyscalpel.
 And let's be honest, I also want to have my own web scraping library, and it is fun to write one ;)